This document describes the process for troubleshooting issues with Automated Provisioning (AP) using Salt.

 ssLinux utility to look for active sockets:

-Connections on TCP port 4506 are transient, and only exist when the minion needs to report information back to the master.
+Connections on TCP port 4506 are transient, and only exist when the minion needs to report information back to the salt-master.
 Seeing a none, or a varying number of connections being opened on TCP port 4506 is normal.

 - If you suspect network issues are impacting the minion's ability to function, you can further diagnose by verifying packets are flowing as expected on the wire using